 All I do is think about chocolate, so I figured, why not incorporate chocolate inside my morning oatmeal.
 My chocolate oatmeal recipe is dairy-free and gluten-free.
 This recipe may sacrifice gluten and dairy, but it certainly does not sacrifice taste.
 This post contains affiliate links.
 Please see my disclosures.

 This has been a rough weekend for our family.
-Our son had some difficulties with friends at school, and I won’t lie, a lot of tears were shed by this mama.
+Our son had some difficulties with friends at school, and I won’t lie, this mama shed a lot of tears.

 Parenting is hard work.

 Fortunately my son found resolution to his friend crisis, and I’m finally starting to sleep again.
 When your kid hurts, you hurt.
 There is just no way around it.